Preparing your company for sale

 Avoid being hi-jacked mid deal

-Dealing with problems identified by the buyer mid process rather than in advance is inevitably creating the risk that less optimum solutions are adopted such as price chips or requirements that the sellers remain liable for a problem post sale.
+Dealing with problems identified by the buyer mid-process rather than in advance is inevitably creating the risk that less optimum solutions are adopted such as price chips or requirements that the sellers remain liable for a problem post-sale.
 If your advisors know about an issue in advance, they can attempt to rectify the issue or they can raise it at indicative offer/heads of terms stage so that it is factored into the price negotiation – far better for a seller than being on the back foot in price negotiation if the problem comes out in due diligence.
 The potential solutions which appear to be open during the timetable pressures of a deal are often narrower than when the same issue is addressed in an orderly way pre-sale.
-This can result in real value loss when not addressed up front.
+This can result in real value loss when not addressed upfront.

 A business that is well-presented for sale is more likely to drive up interest and price competition as well as enabling a smoother transaction process once the deal gets underway.
-It may be that the potential sale value and interest in the target company is sufficiently high so as to justify presenting buyers with a formal seller prepared due diligence report and pre populated disclosure data site if an auction for the business is a possibility.
+It may be that the potential sale value and interest in the target company is sufficiently high so as to justify presenting buyers with a formal seller prepared due diligence report and pre-populated disclosure data site if an auction for the business is a possibility.
 Transactions are all about trying to drive them as quickly as possible for sellers and make them as competitive as possible.
-Vendor due diligence reports ensure that at the bidding stage all bidders have the same information and can put in a best possible price for the business.
+Vendor due diligence reports ensure that at the bidding stage all bidders have the same information and can put in the best possible price for the business.

 Driving up the price